rhobs/handbook/content/Products/OpenshiftMonitoring/collecting_metrics.md

 ## Configuring Prometheus to scrape metrics

-To tell Promehteus to scrape the metrics from your component, you need to create:
+To tell the Prometheus pods running in the `openshift-monitoring` namespace (e.g. `prometheus-k8s-{0,1}`) to scrape the metrics from your operator/operand pods, you should use `ServiceMonitor` and/or `PodMonitor` custom resources.

+The workflow is:
+* Add the `openshift.io/cluster-monitoring: "true"` label to the namespace where the scraped targets live.
+  * **Important: only OCP core components and Red Hat certified operators can set this label on namespaces.**
+* In case of ServiceMonitor:
-* A Service object.
+  * Create a Service object selecting the scraped pods.
-* a ServiceMonitor object targeting the Service.
+  * Create a ServiceMonitor object targeting the Service.

-The Service object looks like this:
+* In case of PodMonitor:
+  * Create a PodMonitor object targeting the pods.

+Below is an fictitious example using a ServiceMonitor object to scrape metrics from pods deployed in the `openshift-example` namespace.

+**Service manifest**

 ```yaml
 apiVersion: v1